Series 24 Product and Service Supervision

-This section tests whether the principal can supervise business growth without letting growth outrun the firm’s controls.
-Series 24 expects a principal to think carefully about new product lines, changes in services, and any expansion that alters supervisory, disclosure, registration, or training obligations.
+This section tests whether the principal can supervise products and services without letting business growth outrun the firm’s controls.
+Series 24 expects a principal to think carefully about new product approval, product-risk characteristics, training, suitability, business changes, exemptions, resale limits, and sales outside approved parameters.

 The exam commonly hides the real issue inside an attractive business opportunity.
 The stronger answer usually asks whether the firm has approved the activity, assigned supervision, updated procedures, trained the right people, and evaluated the operational consequences before launch.